Iterative Collaborative Filtering for Sparse Matrix Estimation: Introduction

-With exception of very few cases, by and large the literature on matrix estimation has focused on providing estimation error bounds with respect to the normalized Frobenius norm.
-In contrast, we provide bounds on the max entry-wise estimation error which is a lot more challenging.
-However, our bounds are restricted to the latent variable model with finite rank while the results in the literature apply for any (approximately) low-rank matrix.
+Withthe exception of a few recent results, by and large the literature on matrix estimation has focused on providing estimation error bounds with respect to the normalized Frobenius norm.
+In contrast, we provide bounds on the max entry-wise estimation error which is a lot more challenging. {Our bounds are restricted to the latent variable model, while the traditional matrix estimation literature considers the underlying matrix to be an arbitrary instance from the family of (approximately) low-rank matrices with `incoherence'-like conditions.
+Indeed, understanding the relationship between these two seemingly different model classes remains an important direction for future work. }

+A weaker version of this result was published in the NeurIPS conference as \cite{NIPS2017_7cc23420}.
+In contrast, this paper provides sharper bounds for both the MSE and max-norm error that improves the exponent in the convergence rates.
+We have also included a perturbation analysis of the algorithm that shows under “adversarial” bounded noise, the error scales gracefully with the bound on the noise.
+This enables analysis of our work for the approximately low-rank setting.
+We have also included a modified algorithm that achieves the same rates with a reduced computational complexity, and we have shown extensions of our results to relaxed modeling assumptions on the latent variable model.
+We have added empirical evaluation of our method compared with state-of-art methods.